A flow restrictor is a device or a tool that is installed in almost all of the faucets in your household.

 How To Remove A Single Flow Restrictor From The Bathroom’s Faucet?

 The first step is to identify which type of flow restrictor is installed in the faucet.
-Once you are sure it is a single flow restrictor, you can process it to removing it.
+Once you are sure it is a single flow restrictor, you can begin the process of removing it.

 For this step, you are going to need an adjustable wrench and do not forget to use protection; otherwise, you might cause damage to the faucet.